Here's a few of my favorite books (and a lot of poultry books, too).

 This sounds like a book on keeping birds, but although it has a small chapter on that it is mainly a book with descriptions and photographs of the various breeds and varieties kept in the UK.

-Here's a fairly straightforward book on keeping turkeys.
-It includes chapters on brooding, managing, and breeding them, plus a chapter on health and another on butchering your turkeys once you've grown them.
-Although the subtitle includes "Breeds," the book really doesn't discuss the breeds of turkeys for more than a couple of paragraphs.
+This is the 2nd edition of Storey's straightforward book on keeping turkeys.
+It includes chapters on brooding, managing, and breeding them, plus a chapter on health and more on how to process and market your turkeys once you've grown them.
+Although the subtitle includes "Breeds," there is not an extensive coverage of this subject.

 Order this book now from amazon. com.